alvarocastro/doom-head/README.md

 ### spriteSheetSrc
 Default: `"https://alvarocastro.github.io/doom-head/doomguy.png"`
 The spritesheet to use, feel free to make your own custom head, or help by hosting it by yourself :)

+## Todo
+Everything, this is a work in progress, just uploaded what I got working so far.
+Will improve the docs, code, and add more features.